1j01/tiamblia-game/README.md

-	double clicking on the entity should not stop editing the entity drag on a point to move all selected points click on a point to select that point shift+click or ctrl+click on a point to toggle the selected state of that point shift+drag from anywhere to select points (w/ a selection box) with selected entities
+	double clicking on the entity should not stop editing the entity drag on a point to move all selected points click on a point to select that point
+		(even when it's one of multiple points in the selection) shift+click or ctrl+click on a point to toggle the selected state of that point shift+drag from anywhere to select points (w/ a selection box) with selected entities